Tracking pixel for analytics Art Education, B.S. | Southern Connecticut State University Skip to main content

 The B.S. in Art Education program at Southern fulfills the state requirements to earn Connecticut certification as a PreK-12 art teacher.
 In our community of innovation and reflection, your coursework and student teaching experiences will:

-• develop your capacity to meet the special needs and rights of all PreK-12 students through study of abilities/disabilities, multilingual learning, and human development;
+• Develop your capacity to meet the special needs and rights of all PreK-12 students through the study of abilities/disabilities, multilingual learning, and human development

 Careers

-Whether you are looking to positively impact the next generation of artists and storytellers or design the curriculum behind it, a degree in art education is certainly a career path filled with rewarding opportunities.
+Whether you are looking to positively impact the next generation of artists or design the curriculum behind it, a degree in art education is certainly a career path filled with rewarding opportunities.
 Art educators help students of all ages appreciate and create visual art in classrooms and community centers.
-You’ll be well equipped to do everything from planning high school classes to developing community art programs, even developing effective and educational visits to fine arts museums.
+You’ll be well-equipped to do everything from planning high school classes to developing community art programs, even developing effective and educational visits to fine arts museums.

 Typical Job Titles